Low Gillerthwaite Field Centre, Ennerdale, Cleator, CA23 3AX

 Walks:Long Distance Walks

-This accommodation is near mountains, is in a National Park, is available to individuals and gives a Best Price Guarantee.
+This accommodation is near mountains, is in a National Park, is available to individuals, gives a Best Price Guarantee and is an 'Eco Hostel'.
 It is on the Duke of Edinburgh's Award page, the map of accommodation for school groups, the Coast to Coast Mountain Bike route and the Coast to Coast Walk.

 MapView Nearby Hostels